Mohammed-Feshar/sonnen-nginx-deployment-task/README.md

 #  🔥 Sonnen nginx deployment task 🔥
-This assignment aims to deploy a custom NGINX Web App to Kubernetes using Helm
+This assignment aims to deploy a custom NGINX Web App to a local Kubernetes cluster using Helm by Terraform

 ### ✨ Prerequisites:
 1. Install [Docker](https://docs.docker.com/get-docker/)